mbaiye/Part-1-cloud_blog/documentation.md

 After you commit the change, the workflow should be triggered automatically i.e build and push to dockerhub.
 Below is the screenshot of the built images on dockerhub.<br/>
 Below are a few screenshots.
 Proper documentation would be done on them also.<br/>
 <hr/>
-- Build and pushed image in dockerhub<br/>
+- Built and pushed image in dockerhub<br/>

 ![GitHub Dark](/assets/images/dockerhub.png)